infinitered/thesis-rails/README.md

 ### Routing

-Thesis will also add a route handler to your `routes.rb` file:
+Thesis will also add a route handler to your `routes.rb` file.
+This will automatically handle routes for pages you create with Thesis.

     thesis_routes

-This will handle routes for pages you create with Thesis.

 **To improve performance, put this near the bottom of your `routes.rb` file.**

 ###